 Others in the production team to make a significant contribution to the show were Head of Music Duncan Ferguson (Musical Director), Performing Arts Co-ordinator Ginnie Thorner (Production Manager), and Sylvia Campbell (Costume Design and Construction), along with the rest of the crew, the incredible band who brought the superb score to life, volunteers, and parent helpers.

-Chicago: High School Edition is the last Senior Production to be held in the existing Theatre before it is demolished to make way for the new purpose-built Performing Arts Centre, the Ben Gough Family Theatre, which will open in Term 2, 2023.
+Chicago: High School Edition is the last Senior Production to be held in the existing Theatre before it is demolished to make way for the new purpose-built Performing Arts Centre, the Gough Family Theatre, which will open in November 2023.

 Although set 100 years ago, Chicago’s satirical look at fame, justice, and the media machine resonate just as strongly today.
 The story unfolds as conniving Roxie Hart murders a faithless lover and convinces her hapless husband, Amos, to take the rap.
 Once he finds out he has been duped, Amos turns on Roxie, who is convicted and sent to death row.